 40 Indicates Train Protection & Warning System (TPWS) Brake Demand.
 The indicator will flash when TPWS or AWS has initiated a brake demand that has yet to be acknowledge by the driver.
 The indicator will be lit (steady) if a brake demand has been acknowledged by the driver.
 The indicator will be unlit in its normal operating state.
-48 The Power Handle or Combination Throttle & Brake Lever applies appropriate throttle input and also brakes the train.
-Pushing the lever forward applies brake input and gradually increases the force applied to the wheels.
-Pulling the lever backward, applies throttle input and gradually increases the force applied to the wheels which propels the train in the direction set.
-41 Indicates that a fault has been detected in TPWS or it has been isolated.
-49 Reverser enables the cab desk and sets the direction of travel.
-42 Overrides the TPWS for 20 seconds to enable passing a Train Stop System (TSS) loop on the track.
-50 Master Key unlocks the reverser.
+4 41 Indicates that a fault has been detected in TPWS or it has been isolated.
+4 42 Overrides the TPWS for 20 seconds to enable passing a Train Stop System (TSS) loop on the track.
 43 Indicates the status of the safety systems.
 If any system is isolated, the indicator is lit.
-51 Vigilance Device foot pedal is raised periodically to reset the Driver Vigilance Device alert system.
-The pedal forms part of the overall train safety system that applies emergency brakes should the driver become incapacitated at any point and is therefore unable to react to the alert that checks the driver is vigilant.
 44 AWS/TPWS Reset or Acknowledge button.
 45 Sets the state of the exterior hazard lighting.
-52 DSD Holdover temporarily disables the driver vigilance device whilst shunting or coupling (non-functional).
 46 Sets the state of the windscreen washer (non-functional).
-53 AWS Isolation Switch enables/disables the Automatic Warning System.
 47 Sets the state of the windscreen wipers.
-54 DSD Isolation Switch enables/disables the Driver Safety Device.